-- ➤ The Department reports committing about \$315 million of total funds-or 72 percent of the year's resource commitment goal.
+- The Department reports committing about \$315 million of total funds-or 72 percent of the year's resource commitment goal.
 This is \$137 million off the total anticipated funds of approximately \$452 million.
 The shortage is largely in multi-family funds.
-TIF and other programs are less than 50% allocated.
-How will the Department recover the shortage or refocus programs? - ➤ According to ChicagoNSP.org, the City of Chicago has completed 101 units in 44 properties and sold or leased 21 units in 15 properties under the Neighborhood Stabilization Program as of January 9, 2012. - ➤ The Department approved four Multifamily Rental Projects this quarter: This includes importantly, and remarkably, 98 units of family housing of three or more bedrooms and 61two bedrooms, 17 market rate units and the remainder one bed room units comprising an overall total of 204 units.
-All four developments are not-for-profit with each incorporating various strategies that focus on families. - ➤ With the acute cut in federal resources, securing and leveraging local resources-private and public-remains a top priority.
+TIF and other programs are less than 50% allocated. - According to ChicagoNSP.org, the City of Chicago has completed 101 units in 44 properties and sold or leased 21 units in 15 properties under the Neighborhood Stabilization Program as of January 9, 2012. - The Department approved four Multifamily Rental Projects this quarter: This includes importantly, and remarkably, 98 units of family housing of three or more bedrooms and 61two bedrooms, 17 market rate units and the remainder one bed room units comprising an overall total of 204 units.
+All four developments are not-for-profit with each incorporating various strategies that focus on families. - With the acute cut in federal resources, securing and leveraging local resources-private and public-remains a top priority.
 Reviewing and building on programs like Downtown Density Bonus and Affordable Requirements Ordinance will be an important focus.